nts345045/CRSD_CNSB/general_todo.md

 ## ToDos

 TODO: (Nitpicky) - Convert all instances of raw ram measurements from N --> Pv labels and Pe --> N to match manuscript.
+TODO: Clean up structure of data repo so its not all one zip file

 ## Bugs
 BUG: Placeholder